-Taking into account two specific sustainability indicators: an environmental indicator (greenhouse gas intensity) and a social indicator (lack of human rights policy).
-For these two sustainability indicators, the subfund is committed to achieving a better ESG performance than that of the benchmark used for information purposes.

-- By selecting, according to a rating improvement approach, the securities enabling the portfolio to have an ESG rating higher than that of the benchmark used for information purposes, after eliminating at least 30% of the worst securities on the basis of the ESG rating and all the exclusions applied by the subfund.
+- 1. For non-government issues: - Taking into account two specific sustainability indicators: an environmental indicator (greenhouse gas intensity) and a social indicator (lack of human rights policy).
+For these two sustainability indicators, the subfund is committed to achieving a better ESG performance than that of the benchmark used for information purposes reduced to nongovernment issues. - By using a rating improvement approach to select the securities enabling part of the portfolio excluding government exposures to have an ESG rating higher than that of the benchmark used for information purposes, reduced to non-government issues, after eliminating at least 30% of the worst securities on the basis of the ESG rating and all the exclusions applied by the subfund.